 An adventure for the boy in all of us.

 Based on the book by Watt Key.
 See more

 At the end of the movie, Moon lights a fire out by the woods to send smoke letters to Kit and Pap.
 At the end Uncle Mike and Moon walk away without putting the fire out.
 Moon's character wouldn't do that.
 See more

-Just before pap died, he told me that I'd be fine as long as I never depended on anybody but myself.
-I made pap's grave just like he done mama's.
-All I'd have to remember her face was one picture pap kept.
-I can remember her in the bed at night, keeping me warn from the other side.
+Just before Pap died, he told me that I'd be fine as long as I never depended on anybody but myself.
+I made Pap's grave just like he done Mama's.
+All I'd have to remember her face was one picture Pap kept, but I can remember her in the bed at night, keeping me warm from the other side.

 See more »

 See more on IMDbPro »

 Aspect Ratio: 2.35 : 1